for-Rudra/DirtyRecci/README.md

 **DRi** is a powerful **standalone reconnaissance toolkit** written in Python.
 It combines DNS, WHOIS, subdomain enumeration, port scanning, technology fingerprinting, and more — into **one sleek CLI tool**.

-🚀 Built for security researchers, bug bounty hunters, and students who want a **ready-to-use recon companion**.
+🚀 Built for security researchers, bug bounty hunters, whoever wants a **ready-to-use recon companion**.

 ---